Theme Lead: Professor Lucy Wedderburn

 In this theme we aim to:

-- use genetic analysis to discover druggable targets and uncover mechanisms that reveal potential treatments for patients with rare and common conditions.
+- Use genetic/genomic/novel analyses to discover treatment pathways, druggable targets , or uncover mechanisms that reveal potential treatments for rare disease patients as well as benefiting those with more common conditions.